-For details of the form and encoding of Spend statement proofs, see §5.4.9.2 'Groth16' on p.
+For details of the form and encoding of Spend statement proofs, see § 5.4.9.2 'Groth16' on p.
 71.

 • Public and auxiliary inputs MUST be constrained to have the types specified.
-In particular, see §A.3.3.2 'Edwards [de]compression and validation' on p.126 for implementation of validity checks on compressed representations of Jubjub curve points.
+In particular, see § A.3.3.2 'ctEdwards [de]compression and validation' on p.
+127, for required validity checks on compressed representations of Jubjub curve points.